ICS 53, Spring 2021 Assignment 2: A Simple Shell

 Because a job is executed within a process, each job has an associated process ID (PID).
 Each job can be

-5. Foreground/Running: A foreground job is one which blocks the shell process, causing it to wait
+in one of three states: - Foreground/Running: A foreground job is one which blocks the shell process, causing it to wait

 until the foreground job is complete.
 While a foreground job is executing, the shell cannot